LueDev/Python-CLI-ORM/README.md

 - **Command-Line Interface:**

   - User-friendly interface with clear and concise menu options.
-  - Stylish ASCII art and formatted text for enhanced visual appeal.

 - **ORM Integration:**
   - Seamlessly integrates with an ORM framework for database interaction.